Maulana Muhammad Rehmat Ullah: Political career

-He was re-elected to the National Assembly from Constituency NA-67 (Jhang-II) as a candidate of IJI in 1990 Pakistani general election.
+He was re-elected to the National Assembly from Constituency NA-67 (Jhang-II) as a candidate of IJI in the 1990 Pakistani general election.
 He secured 57,263 votes and defeated his closest contender Syed Asad Hayat, a candidate of the Pakistan Democratic Alliance (PDA).

-He ran for the seat of the National Assembly from Constituency NA-67 (Jhang-II) as a candidate of Pakistan Muslim League (N) (PML-N) in 1993 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-67 (Jhang-II) as a candidate of Pakistan Muslim League (N) (PML-N) in the 1993 Pakistani general election but was unsuccessful.
 He received 49,152 votes and lost the seat to candidate, of the PDA, Syed Asad Hayat.

-He was re-elected to the National Assembly from Constituency NA-67 (Jhang-II) as a candidate of PML-N in 1997 Pakistani general election.
+He was re-elected to the National Assembly from Constituency NA-67 (Jhang-II) as a candidate of PML-N in the 1997 Pakistani general election.
 He secured 52,911 votes and defeated Syed Asad Hayat, a candidate of the Pakistan Peoples Party (PPP).

-He ran for the seat of the National Assembly from Constituency NA-86 (Jhang-I) as a candidate of Muttahida Majlis-e-Amal (MMA) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-86 (Jhang-I) as a candidate of Muttahida Majlis-e-Amal (MMA) in the 2002 Pakistani general election but was unsuccessful.
 He received 29,336 votes and lost the seat to Mohammad Tahir Shah, a candidate of Pakistan Muslim League (Q) (PML-Q).
 In the same election, he ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-74 (Jhang—II) but was unsuccessful.
 He received 111 votes and lost the seat to Syed Hassan Murtaza, a candidate of PPP.

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-74 (Jhang-II) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-74 (Jhang-II) in the 2008 Punjab provincial election but was unsuccessful.
 He received 31,722 votes and lost the seat to Syed Hassan Murtaza, a candidate of PPP.

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-74 (Chiniot-II) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-74 (Chiniot-II) in the 2013 Punjab provincial election.
 He received 38,230 votes and defeated Syed Hassan Murtaza, a candidate of PPP.